Photos

 LETTERS OF RECOMMENDATION

-The Department of Emergency Medicine does provide departmental letters of recommendation for students that are interested.
+The Department of Emergency Medicine does provide composite, departmental letters of recommendation for students that are interested.
 These letters follow the standard letter of recommendation formed by The Council of Emergency Medicine Residency Directors (CORD).
-The letter is written by the student coordinator, with input from all pertinent staff, the residency director and associate residency directors.
-Any student asking for a departmental letter will be asked to provide their CV, personal statement, and board scores.
+The letter is written by the clerkship director, with input from all pertinent staff, the residency director and associate residency directors.
+Any student asking for a departmental letter will be required to provide a copy of their CV, personal statement, and board scores.

 Departmental Letter of Recommendations will attempt to communicate to the reader a summary of the student's clerkship experience, with input from the entire faculty.
-You will have the option to waive your right to review your letter or recommendation.
+We strongly recommend that you waive your right to review your letter of recommendation.

 • Authentic